Skip to content

 Summary

-• The Diátaxis framework organises documentation into four types: Tutorials, How-To Guides, Reference, and Concepts — each serving a different reader need
+• The Diataxis framework organises documentation into four types: Tutorials, How-To Guides, Reference, and Concepts.
+Each serves a different reader need.

 • A structured repository reduces ambiguity for writers, reviewers, and readers alike